smeriwether/smeriwether/README.md

 ### Hi there 👋

 I'm Stephen.
 I'm a Texan living in New York City.
-I work as a web developer at [Stride Consulting](https://stridenyc.com). [stephen.fyi](https://stephen.fyi) is my home on the internet.
+I work as a web developer at [Stride Consulting](https://stridenyc.com).
+My home on the internet is [stephen.fyi](https://stephen.fyi).